Triangle

 This programme is designed to equip you with the skills you need to become an effective educator and to enable you to develop your own theories of learning and models of good practice.
 It gives you extended placements in at least two schools, enabling you to gain a broad experience of different and contrasting educational settings.

-Your school placements will be supported by university-based teaching days, as well as periods of independent study.
+Your school placements will be supported by university-based teaching days, immersive practice days and periods of independent study.

 University-based learning

 You will actively work with tutors and peers, constantly exploring teaching and learning.
-You will engage with theory and research to make you a better teacher, for example we will look at theories about behaviour for learning to help you analyse what is and is not working in your classroom.
+You will engage with theory and research to make you a better teacher, for example we will look at theories relating to a socially just education in order to help you support the pupils in diverse schools within which you will work.
 Your university experience will include:

 • working with groups of beginning teachers